Conservative activist Charlie Kirk assassinated at Utah university

 “This is a dark day for our state.
 It’s a tragic day for our nation," said Utah Gov. Spencer Cox.
 "I want to be very clear this is a political assassination.”

-No one was in custody late Wednesday, though authorities were searching for a new person of interest, according to a law enforcement official familiar with the matter who was not authorized to discuss the situation by name and spoke on condition of anonymity.
-Authorities had earlier provided evolving information on the status of the search, with FBI Director Kash Patel initially saying on social media that a “subject” had been taken into custody, only to later say the person had been released after being questioned.
+No suspect was in custody late Wednesday, though authorities were searching for a new person of interest, according to a law enforcement official familiar with the matter who was not authorized to discuss the situation by name and spoke on condition of anonymity.
+Two people were detained earlier in the day but neither was determined to have had any connection to the shooting and both have been released, Utah public safety officials said.

-Authorities did not immediately identify the person who had been in custody, a motive or any criminal charge.

 Videos posted to social media from Utah Valley University show Kirk speaking into a handheld microphone while sitting under a white tent emblazoned with the slogans “The American Comeback” and “Prove Me Wrong.”
 A single shot rings out and Kirk can be seen reaching up with his right hand as a large volume of blood gushes from the left side of his neck.
 Stunned spectators are heard gasping and screaming before people start to run away.
 The Associated Press was able to confirm the videos were taken at Sorensen Center courtyard on the Utah Valley University campus.